Michael Folorunsho

-Michael Ijemuan Folorunsho (born 7 February 1998) is an Italian professional footballer who plays as a midfielder for club Cagliari, on loan from Napoli.
-He also plays for the Italy national team.
+Michael Ijemuan Folorunsho (born 7 February 1998) is an Italian professional footballer who plays as a midfielder for club Monza, on loan from Napoli.

 Club career

 Folorunsho spent his youth years with Lazio and played for their Under-19 squad.
 On 18 July 2017, he signed with Serie C club Virtus Francavilla.
 Folorunsho made his professional Serie C debut for Virtus Francavilla on 26 August 2017, in a game against Lecce.
 He played 60 Serie C games for Virtus Francavilla in the two seasons.

 On 13 July 2019, Folorunsho signed for Serie A club Napoli on a permanent deal.
 He was sent on loan two days later to Serie C club Bari for two years.
 Napoli sent Folorunsho on loan to several clubs in the Serie B: Reggina in 2020–21, Pordenone and Reggina in 2021–22, and Bari in 2022–23.

 On 16 August 2023, Folorunsho agreed to join Serie A club Hellas Verona on loan for the duration of the 2023–24 season.

 On 11 January 2025, Folorunsho signed for Fiorentina on loan with an option to make the deal permanent.

 On 24 July 2025, he was loaned out to Cagliari, with an option to buy.

+On 28 August 2026, he was loaned out to Monza, with an option to buy.